Believe it or not, we are surrounded by newsletters in the digital space.

 Your newsletter ought to be clean, specific, and easy to read.
 You can start with a few articles per issue, all high quality.
 Now, the challenge is to write a good newsletter.
 For this, try to:

-- Pick an interesting subject line, which is the first impression of your newsletter on the reader.
+- Pick an interesting subject line, which is the reader’s first impression of your newsletter.

 - Set the tone and focus on personalization by writing in the first and second person, i.e., “I” and “You”.
 It will help you befriend your subscribers by establishing a one-to-one interaction.

-- Use storytelling to highlight not only facts but human stories, achievements, and real-life examples to increase the effectiveness and appeal of your newsletters.
+- Use storytelling to highlight facts, human stories, achievements, and real-life examples to increase the effectiveness and appeal of your newsletters.

 - Include a table of contents to present your articles in a readable format.
 Use links like “Read more”, so interested audiences can click through and read the full stories.